ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 clients implementing this approach would be able to display a meaningful error message, and would not need to connect to such a block page.
-This approach thus avoids the need to install a local root certificate authority on those IT-managed devices.
+This approach thus avoids the need to install a local root certificate authority on end-user devices.

 This document describes a format for machine-readable data in the EXTRA-TEXT field of {{!RFC8914}}.
 The document updates {{Section 2 of !RFC8914}}, which